makerdao/community/governance/votes/Executive vote - May 28, 2021.md

 ### Increase PSM-USDC-A Debt Ceiling

-As per this urgent [signal thread](https://forum.makerdao.com/t/urgent-adjustments-to-tip-psm-usdc-a-dc/8274), the mandated actors have decided to propose increases to the PSM-USDC-A Debt Ceiling to help mitigate the possibility of DAI deviating from the dollar peg in the event of further volatility in the market.
-The PSM-USDC-A Debt Ceiling will increase from 2 billion DAI to 2 billion DAI if this executive proposal passes.
+As per this urgent [signal thread](https://forum.makerdao.com/t/urgent-adjustments-to-tip-psm-usdc-a-dc/8274), the mandated actors have decided to propose an increase to the PSM-USDC-A Debt Ceiling to help mitigate the possibility of DAI deviating from the dollar peg in the event of further volatility in the market.
+The PSM-USDC-A Debt Ceiling will increase from 2 billion DAI to 3 billion DAI if this executive proposal passes.

 The reasoning for this urgent inclusion can be found [here](https://forum.makerdao.com/t/urgent-adjustments-to-tip-psm-usdc-a-dc/8274/11).

 ### Increase Flat Kick Incentive (`tip`) for All Vault Types

-As per this urgent [signal thread](https://forum.makerdao.com/t/urgent-adjustments-to-tip-psm-usdc-a-dc/8274), the mandated actors have decided to propose setting the [Flat Kick Incentive (`tip`)](https://community-development.makerdao.com/en/learn/governance/param-flat-kick-incentive) for all vaults to 300 DAI to ensure liquidations run smoothly for smaller vaults in the event of further volatility in the market.
+As per this urgent [signal thread](https://forum.makerdao.com/t/urgent-adjustments-to-tip-psm-usdc-a-dc/8274), the mandated actors have decided to propose an increase to the [Flat Kick Incentive (`tip`)](https://community-development.makerdao.com/en/learn/governance/param-flat-kick-incentive) to ensure liquidations run smoothly for smaller vaults in the event of further volatility in the market.
 The [Flat Kick Incentive](https://community-development.makerdao.com/en/learn/governance/param-flat-kick-incentive) will increase from 0 DAI to 300 DAI on all vault types with liquidations enabled if this executive proposal passes.

 The reasoning for this urgent inclusion can be found [here](https://forum.makerdao.com/t/urgent-adjustments-to-tip-psm-usdc-a-dc/8274/11).

-### Whitelist BProtocol on WBTC Oracles
+### Whitelist B.Protocol on WBTC Oracles

-As per the outcome of this [poll](https://vote.makerdao.com/polling/QmSUny5o?network=mainnet#poll-detail), [BProtocol](https://www.bprotocol.org/) will be whitelisted on the WBTC OSM and Medianizer oracles if this executive proposal passes.
+As per the outcome of this [poll](https://vote.makerdao.com/polling/QmSUny5o?network=mainnet#poll-detail), [B.Protocol](https://www.bprotocol.org/) will be whitelisted on the WBTC OSM and Medianizer oracles if this executive proposal passes.
 See the [OSM](https://forum.makerdao.com/t/mip10c9-sp28-subproposal-to-whitelist-b-protocol-contract-for-wbtc-usd-oracle-access-osm/7876) and [Medianizer](https://forum.makerdao.com/t/mip10c9-sp27-subproposal-to-whitelist-b-protocol-contract-for-wbtc-usd-oracle/7875) whitelisting applications for further details.

 ### Adding Stablecoin-Volatile Uniswap LPs to Liquidations 2.0